Which rules apply?

 Intensive winter grazing has a significant impact on Southland's water quality.

-Under the decisions version of the proposed Southland Water and Land Plan, from 1 May 2019 requirements for intensive winter grazing will change and a resource consent may be required for this activity to occur on your property.
+Under the decisions version of the proposed Southland Water and Land Plan, from 1 May 2019 requirements for intensive winter grazing have changed and a resource consent may be required for this activity to occur on your property.

 Check out the information and flowchart in the factsheet to decide if winter grazing on your property needs a consent.